USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_chemicalmechanism.md

 To add a semivolatile organic aerosol species, set OM to T, set no_M2Wet to T, calculate korg from e.g. Pye et al., ACP, 2017, and use properties that match other organic species:
 ```
 & spcs_list_type('ATPROD1 ', cm_set, 1400.0, T,F,  0,  2.8, 6.1,T, 'DUST  ', 0.09),
+& spcs_list_type('ATPROD2 ', cm_set, 1400.0, T,F,  0,  2.8, 6.1,T, 'DUST  ', 0.05),
 ```
 To add a nonvolatile organic aerosol species, set no_M2Wet to F:
 ```
 & spcs_list_type('ANONV   ', cm_set, 1400.0, F,F,  0,  2.8, 6.1,T, 'DUST  ', 0.07),
 ```
 Note that these aerosol definitions do not include a specification of the size bin they fall into.
+That is instead defined in the [AE namelist](#AEnml) by I, J, or K (for Aitken, accumulation, or coarse mode aerosol, respectively) at the end of the variable name.